-During each of fiscal years 2004, 2005, 2006 and 2007, Hong Leong Asia charged Yuchai a management fee of US\$500,000 per annum for management, financial planning and control and other services, including the services of our President and Chief Financial Officer.
+During each of fiscal years 2005, 2006 and 2007, Hong Leong Asia charged Yuchai a management fee of US\$500,000 per annum for management, financial planning and control and other services, including the services of our President and Chief Financial Officer.
 In December 2005, Hong Leong Asia seconded two senior managers to Yuchai for support services in respect of internal audit and compliance with Sarbanes-Oxley Act of 2002.
 We have designated eight persons in key management positions, including two Sarbanes-Oxley managers, to work full-time at Yuchai's principal manufacturing facilities in Yulin City as part of Yuchai's day-to-day management team.

-During each of fiscal years 2004, 2005, 2006, the State Holding Company charged Yuchai Rmb 21.2 million, Rmb 25.9 million and Rmb 19.8 million (US\$2.9 million), respectively, for certain general and administrative expenses on an actually incurred basis.
+During each of fiscal years 2005, 2006 and 2007, the State Holding Company charged Yuchai Rmb 25.9 million, Rmb 19.8 million and 21.4 million (US\$3.1 million), respectively, for certain general and administrative expenses on an actual incurred basis.
 We believe that the expenses charged to Yuchai by the State Holding Company would not have been materially different because Yuchai could provide these services for itself at approximately the same cost.